Ukraine claws back territory in country’s north ahead of talks in Istanbul

 Ukrainian military officials separately said in a Facebook post that several Russian units had retreated toward Chernobyl in Ukraine’s north and over the border into Belarus to refresh their combat ability “as they have suffered significant losses.”

-Despite the modest gains, Ukraine’s defense ministry said there was no indication that Russia has fully reversed plans to take over or attack Kyiv.
-“According to our information, the Russian Federation has not 100 percent dropped their attempts if not to take at least to besiege the capital of Ukraine,” Ukrainian defense minister Sergey Rudskoy told reporters.
+Despite the modest gains, Ukraine’s Defense Ministry said there was no indication that Russia has fully reversed plans to take over or attack Kyiv.
+“According to our information, the Russian Federation has not 100 percent dropped their attempts if not to take at least to besiege the capital of Ukraine,” Ukrainian Defense Ministry official Sergey Rudskoy told reporters.

 Rudskoy also gave updates on Russian losses, which could not be independently verified by The Washington Post.
 He said the Russian army had lost 17,000 people, 1,694 armored vehicles, 586 tanks, 302 artillery systems, 95 rocket systems, 123 aircraft and 66 drones.
 NATO last week estimated that between 7,000 and 15,000 Russian soldiers have been killed.